fbpx

 Step 1: Convert The Text Layer To A Smart Object

 To do this, you’ll first need to convert the text layer into a Smart Object.
-Starting after you added the text to the document, head to the Layers Panel and right-click or Control + click on the Text Layer.
+Starting after you add the text to the document, head to the Layers Panel and right-click or Control + click on the Text Layer.
 Scroll until you can find it and click Convert To Smart Object.

 Now, activate the Transform Tool using the shortcut Control + T (Win) or Command + T (Mac).
 You’ll see toggles appear around the text.
+To turn on the Warp Tool, right-click or Control + click the text itself on the document, and then select Warp from the options.

 Because you’ve converted the text layer into a Smart Object, you can easily return to the Warp Tool and change your text by double-clicking the text layer in the Layers Panel.